chanducs031/-INTERACTIVE-QUIZ-APPLICATION/README.md

 *DURATION* : 12  weeks

+* DATE*  : July 15 to October 15

 *MENTOR* : NEELA SANTOSH

-###An engaging and user-friendly Quiz Application built with JavaScript, designed to test knowledge through dynamic multiple-choice questions.
-This app provides instant feedback, score tracking, and a retry option, making it ideal for interview preparation, learning, or casual quizzing.
+###   An engaging and user-friendly Quiz Application built with JavaScript, designed to test knowledge through dynamic multiple-choice questions.
+This app provides instant feedback, score tracking, and a retry option, making it ideal for interview preparation, learning, or casual quizzing.  ###

  Features
  Dynamic Questions – Questions load randomly from a large set (80+ interview-relevant questions).